-Falafel was introduced to me by my son, since lately it’s been his favorite lunch served with garden salad.
+Falafel was introduced to me by my son since lately it’s been his favorite lunch served with a garden salad.

 I was convinced that I would like this food as well, so decided to research some recipes, and prepare a batch for my family.